-Running quarterbacks are a big part of today’s game and knowing how to QB slide like a pro might make all the difference between winning those extra yards or making a terrible offensive play.
+Running quarterbacks are a big part of today’s game and knowing how to QB slide can make all the difference between winning those extra yards or making a terrible offensive play.

-You can even make a Lightspeed QB as one of the best QB builds when playing Face of the Franchise, so you’ll be making use of QB slides fairly often if you’re playing that role.
+We even recommend a Lightspeed QB as one of the best QB builds when playing Face of the Franchise, so you’ll be making use of QB slides fairly often if you’re playing that role.

 Without sliding, you’re risking a lot of things – mainly fumbling or injuring your quarterback.

 Fumbling can ruin a play or a game, but ending up with an injured QB can ruin an entire season.
 You should know how to protect your passing star at all times.